wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     (2) The Registrar must enter the new address in the register.

-    (3) Every person who breaches subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $500\.
+    (3) Every person who breaches subsection (1) commits an offence and is liable on conviction to a fine not exceeding $500\.

-    Section 130: substituted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 130: substituted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 130(3): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 131 Duty to notify change of name